sangramsinghg/vix_predictor/README.md

 The VIX index is a forward indicator of the expected volatility of the S&P500.
 It moves rapidly and has continuous daily changes.
 It is called the "fear index".
 Our group applied Machine Learning and Time Series analysis to find a solution to predicting the VIX.

 Through different techniques and models (AdaBoost, Neural Network, technical analysis, Facebook Prophet, Garch) we found three distinct models with more than 50% accuracy.
 These distinct models, techniques (PCA, Random Oversampler, Standard Scaler, Feature Selection, time series analysis, etc.) and strategies can be used to cater to wide variety of fintech customers.
-We use yfinance apis, google trends, economic and financial indicators to create features used in Machine Learning models.
+We use yfinance apis, google trends, economic and financial indicators to create features used in the Machine Learning models.

 Our ML Model Architecture is:
 <img src="Images/model_architecture.png" alt="Logo" width="600" height="300">